Systems biologist decoding how epigenetics shapes ageing and age-related disease.

-I’m am a King’s Prize Fellow establishing my own research programme at the Department for Twin Research at King’s College London.
-I also hold positions at the European Translational Oncology Prevention and Screening Institute (EUTOPS; Universität Innsbruck) and at the Institute for Women’s Health (University College London; honorary research fellow).
+I’m am a King’s Prize Fellow establishing my own research programme at the Department for Twin Research at King’s College London, with additional affiliations at the European Translational Oncology Prevention and Screening Institute (EUTOPS; Universität Innsbruck) and the Institute for Women’s Health (University College London; honorary research fellow).

 As member of the Biomarkers of Aging Consortium Executive Committee, I actively promote standardisation for research into biomarkers of aging, and I have a special interest in employing more robust methods to advance molecular biomarkers into promising clinical tools for personalized disease prevention.